WICG/aom/explainer.md

 Accessibility is a key goal of most of these frameworks and libraries, as they need to be usable in as broad a variety of contexts as possible.
 A low-level API would allow them to work around bugs and limitations and provide a clean high-level interface that "just works" for the developers who use their components.

 This API is also aimed at developers of large flagship web apps that push the boundaries of the web platform.
 These apps tend to have large development teams who look for unique opportunities to improve performance using low-level APIs like Canvas.
 These development teams have the resources to make accessibility a priority too, but existing APIs make it very cumbersome.

+### What happened to `AccessibleNode`?

+Initially, our intention was to combine these use cases into a read/write API analogous to the DOM, wherein each DOM `Element` would have an associated `AccessibleNode` allowing authors to read and write accessible properties.
+This was named the Accessibility Object Model, analogous to the Document Object Model.

+However, as discussions progressed it became clear that there were some issues with this model:
+- Computing the accessibility tree should not be necessary in order to modify it - getting an `AccessibleNode` to write to should thus not depend on getting the computed properties.
+- Exposing the computed accessibility tree requires standardisation across browsers of how the tree is computed.
+- If we are not exposing computed properties on an `Element`'s `AccessibleNode`, it's unclear what the purpose of this object is beyond a "bag of properties".
+- Determining the order of precedence of ARIA properties and `AccessibleNode` properties did not have an obvious "correct" answer.
+- Similarly, using exclusively `AccessibleNode`s to express relationships was confusing.

+These issues prompted a reassessment, and a simplification of the API based around the original set of use cases we were committed to addressing.

 ## Next Steps